Adultary, affair, cheating, infidelity - Tips

 Take the time for a true attentive conversation, really listen when you listen.
 Be there, be present at home.

-Tip 13 - Book: when good people have affairs
+Tip 13 - Book tip: when good people have affairs

-The book "when good people have affairs" by Mira Kirshenbaum might be a great support when you are in any way involved with an affair.
-The writer is a therapist and gives in this book a lot of insight in the how and why, different types of affairs and the possibilities to continue.
+The book "when good people have affairs" by Mira Kirshenbaum can be a great support when you are in any way involved with an affair.
+The writer is a therapist and gives a lot of insight in this book in the how and why, different types of affairs and the possibilities to continue.